AshiryaOli/AI-Assistant/README.md

 **Customisable Experience**: Create your own commands!
 **Open-sourced**: Read the code, change it to your own needs!
 **Custom AI**: Use your own API key
+## WARNING ⚠️

+The project is currently a prototype used locally by users.
+There are many improvements to be made such as using SQL for databases to improve scalability.
+Some personal improvements is encouraged as a learning tool.

+The author is NOT responsible for having API keys leaked, or anything malicious additions by the end user.
+The project is open-sourced.
 ## Installation 💾

 Before installation, note that the current version is only compatible on Windows, but will soon be compatible with Linux and MacOS.